pqrsooo/Fally/README.md

 ### Prerequisites

 This project requires the Xcode 8 and WatchOS 3.1<br>
-See [this link](https://developer.apple.com/xcode/) for further details about Xcode
+:point_right: See [this link](https://developer.apple.com/xcode/) for further details about Xcode

 ### Build and Run